yumaikas/PISC-mirror/README.md

   -- pick
   -- swap
   - Array and map manipulating words
-  - A standard library build from a minimal core
   - Math words.
 A lot is needed here, and in double/int versions.
+  - STDIN/STDOUT words.
+  - File i/o words
+  - A plan for multiprocessing.
+(I want to pull from TCL on this one if I can)
+  - Combinators for quotations, like bi and tri.
+  - A plan for a module system.
+  - Syscalls
-  -
+  - shellout words.
+  - Bindings to awesome libraries (SDL, Tk, ImageMagick)

 .pisc is the file extension for these files.
-I don't have a standard library in place yet.